shenggui/Selenium-Application/README.md

 # Selenium-Application
-Some projects based on python selenium
+Some projects based on python selenium.